 How to keep warm whilst wild camping

 Blonde history suggests that we aren’t really that good at this, but that is probably because we have a tendency to wild camp on Dartmoor in February.
 We have however learnt a few keeping warm tricks in the years that we have been wild camping and, although August is not usually too chilly, we will be happy to show you how we keep ourselves cosy.

 How to use the toilet (there won’t be one) whilst wild camping

 There definitely won’t be a toilet but you would be surprised how many tips there are about wild camping toilet needs.
 For example, we know how not to be spotted, full monty by a group of teenagers (well B1 does), we know where the wind should and shouldn’t blow and we know what to do with a trowel.
 If you are nice we will help you out, if you aren’t we will probably just laugh at your efforts.

-So, if you fancy a few Dartmoor wild camping tips, a night of good laughs or just some time out with the Two Blondes don’t miss out on this year’s Wild Camping Workshop (August 26th and 27th), get in touch today before we run out of places.
-Be there, or be on a really boring campsite!
+So, if you fancy a few Dartmoor wild camping tips, a night of good laughs or just some time out with the Two Blondes don’t miss out on this year’s Wild Camping Workshop get in touch today before we run out of places.
+Be there, or be in a warm bed at home!!

 Two Blondes Walking has an affiliate advertising relationship with Ordnance Survey